 At the Disk Mapping step of the wizard you can set the necessary size for the restored volumes.
-You can resize a volume if you have chosen to restore data in the Manual mode and customize disk layout.
 A volume will be shrunk or extended to the specified size during the process of data restore.

 By default, Veeam Agent for Microsoft Windows displays volume size in megabytes (MB).
 This allows you to specify the desired size for the volume precisely.
 You can also choose to display volume size in gigabytes (GB).
 This may be helpful when you need to resize volumes on larger computer disks and want to simplify disk size calculations.

 When you use GB as a volume size unit, you can specify volume size with integral numbers, for example, 1 GB, 60 GB or 200 GB, but not 0,8 GB, 60,5 GB or 200,7 GB.
 However, if the maximum volume size is in fact greater than the displayed value for less than 1 GB, Veeam Agent for Microsoft Windows will automatically add the exceeding amount of disk space to the extended volume.
 For example, if the maximum volume size is 60,2 GB, Veeam Agent for Microsoft Windows will display this size as 60 GB.
 When you specify 60 GB as a desired volume size, Veeam Agent for Microsoft Windows will extend the volume to 60,2 GB.

 To resize a volume:

 - Specify а volume you want to resize: